GrinonBarrett/Taksidos/Placeholder Creature.md

 **Horrid Wave**: The nosoferai may unleash a wave of necrotic energy out semifan up to 50 yards as an action.
 The maximum length of this semifan is reduced by a number of yards equal to its current spell sickness.
 It gains spell sickness equal to half of the length in yards of the semifan produced.

-**Burning Song**: As a full round action, the diva sings a verse of a song so vile it cannot be understood by mortal ears.
-At the end of each action phase, any creature which can hear the song *is subject to sonic attack and a fire attack*.
-It can continue this beyond the first round, but cannot take any other action or concentrate on anything else while singing this way.
-If it performs a reaction, the song ends.
-It can move, but is prone while singing.
-This song does not affect Constructs, Elementals, Ephemera, Fiends, or Undead.
+**Parting Poison**: When the nosoferai is destroyed, *it inflicts up to 3 toxic attacks divided as it chooses among creatures within 25 yards*.

-**Horrendous Strike**: If the diva's unarmed bare attack against a foe is successful, it may use its reaction to *also inflicts a fire attack and a psychic attack against that foe*.
+**H**: If the diva's unarmed bare attack against a foe is successful, it may use its reaction to *also inflicts a fire attack and a psychic attack against that foe*.

 .